kimostler/words_test/README.md

 ## Installation
 Ruby version 2.2.3p173 (no other runtime dependencies)
-Download the lib and data folders to a words_test directory
+Download the project and extract it into a working directory
+Change the current directory to the working directory

 Usage: